 - Calculate what you Earn per Month:

-The first thing to do when you want to prepare a monthly budget is to calculate how much you earn per month.
+When you want to prepare a monthly budget, the first thing to do is to calculate how much you earn per month.
 This includes your regular salary and the income from your side business if there is any.
-This means that you need to include the outside income in your regular monthly salary so that you can see how much earn per month.
+This means you need to include the outside income in your regular monthly salary to see how much you earn.

-When you calculate your monthly income, you should not include the one time source of income.
-In simple words, when you know that you got some extra money this month but it’s highly unlikely to happen next month, you don’t need to add this kind of income in your monthly income.
-This includes bonuses that you get for good performance on work.
+When you calculate your monthly income, you should not include the one-time source of income.
+In simple words, when you know that you got some extra money this month but it’s highly unlikely to happen next month, you don’t need to add this kind of income to your monthly income.
+This includes bonuses that you get for good performance at work.

 - Estimate your Monthly Expenses:

-After that, list all the items that you need for your family and house on monthly basis.
-This includes the food, clothes, shoes, transportation expenses, utility bills, house rent or mortgage, house insurance and grocery shopping.
+After that, list all the items you need for your family and house monthly.
+This includes food, clothes, shoes, transportation expenses, utility bills, house rent or mortgage, house insurance, and grocery shopping.
 After making the list, you can put a rough estimate of how much each item will cost.

 - Find ways to cut back on Expenses: